 2.1.3.1 Monitoring of upstream and downstream fish migration

 The Company maintain an upstream trap and transfer system for 'target' fish species at the Pātea Dam.
-This section will summarise the latest draft fish migration report from this monitoring period.
+This section will summarise the latest draft Upstream and Downstream Fish Transfers Report (SLR 2024a) from this monitoring period.